Cap32/react-wormhole-hoc/README.md

 ```

-For more usage, Please check it out in `./example` folder.
+For more usage, please check out `./example` folder, or clone this repo and run `npm start` to start live demo.

 ## Documents